pibooth/pibooth/README.rst

 The requirements listed below are the ones used for the development of ``pibooth``, but other configuration may work fine. **All hardware buttons, lights and printer are optional**, the application can be entirely controlled using a keyboard, a mouse or a touchscreen.

+.. warning:: Using a Pi Camera, the preview is visible only on a screen connected to the HDMI or
+             DSI connectors (the preview is an overlay managed at GPU low level).

 Hardware
 ^^^^^^^^